pietrodileo/iris-package-manager/README.md

 * [Visual Studio Code](https://code.visualstudio.com/) and related [InterSystems extension pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack)

 For a local InterSystems IRIS Community Edition environment, the application must be installed by importing the Package Manager installation XML file from the `./installation` folder.
+Installation file can be imported using the "Classes" menu of IRIS Management Portal.

+Once installed, the user interface will be available at the endpoint returned by the following method:
+* w ##class(PackageManager.UI.Main).GetMainPageClassName()
+Host and port must be adjusted according to the specifications of your connection.

 ---